Get cold calling!

 The next 4 calls went through to secretaries.
 The gatekeepers.
-Most of which said to me that the prospect (I was targetting CIOs of large law firms) had a preferred caller list and that I wasn’t on it.
-End of call.
+Most of which said to me that the prospect (I was targeting CIOs of large law firms) had a preferred caller list and that I wasn’t on it!

-Now, If I was an expert manipulator, I’m sure I could have gotten past these gatekeepers.
+Now, If I was an expert, I’m sure I could have gotten past these gatekeepers.

 On the 10th call, I did finally get through to my target prospect.
 Here’s how the call went:

 Mr CIO: Yes.

 Me: Hi Mr CIO, I’m Martin Williams from Amazing Consultancy.
 I sent you a letter last week introducing myself, and the work that we do at Amazing Consultancy.
 Did you get my letter?

 Mr CIO: No. And if I'm honest, if I did I’d have probably thrown it in the bin!

 Now it doesn’t take a rocket scientist to see that this wasn’t going quite to plan.
 So, my response to the prospect was:

 Me: “Ha, to be honest, that’s probably what I’d have done too.
 But since I do have your attention for a moment, may I just share with you some thoughts from some of the projects we’ve been working on in your sector?
 Specifically, we’ve just finished working with a large firm on their global applications strategy.”

 I spent a total of 8 minutes on the phone with the prospect.
 And, at the end of the call, I got...